Listen Get

 Keywords

-mechanism design, collective decision-making, participatory democracy, preference aggregation, quadratic voting, analytic hierarchy process, participatory budgeting, collective intelligence
+mechanism design, principal-agent problem, collective intelligence, direct democracy, preference aggregation, participatory budgeting, analytic hierarchy process, public resource allocation

 Modern democracies face an increasingly acute challenge: how to translate the diverse, often conflicting preferences of millions of citizens into coherent public policy.
 Traditional electoral mechanisms were designed for an era of limited communication, discrete choices, and relatively homogeneous electorates.
 Today’s policy landscape (spanning healthcare allocation, infrastructure investment, climate adaptation, research funding, and social services) demands more sophisticated preference elicitation than periodic elections can provide.